raghurama123/Biostatistics-CDFD-2026/Lec01/Lec01.md

 - read data from CSV and other common file formats;
 - modify and save data;
 - create plots using `ggplot2`;
+- use random numbers in a simple Monte Carlo simulation;
+- estimate $\pi$ using random sampling and visualize the simulation;
 - install and load an R package;
 - understand the role of Bioconductor in biological data analysis;
 - perform simple operations on a DNA sequence using `Biostrings`.